kazuyamarino/nsy/docs/USERGUIDE.md

 <hr>

 ## NSY CLI (Command Line)
 NSY CLI is a collection of commands to facilitate users in operating NSY.
-To start, open the terminal or git bash, then install it with:
+To start, open the `terminal` or `git bash`, then install it with:
 * `chmod +x INSTALL.sh`
 * ./INSTALL.sh
-* Close the terminal or git bash, & open it again
+* Close the `terminal` or `git bash`, & open it again
 * Then type command `hi` should display
 ```
 Welcome to NSY CLI